raymondminglee/Sound-Processing-for-Robotics/index.md

 ## Comprehensive Report and Poster
 ---
-If you are interetsed, a comprehensive report and a poster are avalible for dowenload.
+If you are interested, a comprehensive report and a poster are available for download.

 -[Comprehensive Report](https://github.com/raymondminglee/Sound-Processing-for-Robotics/blob/master/doc/Report.pdf)
 -[Poster](https://github.com/raymondminglee/Sound-Processing-for-Robotics/blob/master/doc/Poster.pdf)